netboxlabs/console-docs/docs/netbox-enterprise/nbe-ec-installation.md

 * **proxy.enterprise.netboxlabs.com**
 * **registry.enterprise.netboxlabs.com**

-These are required to access various parts of the Enmbedded Cluster and NetBox Enterprise installation resources.
+They are required to access various parts of the Enmbedded Cluster and NetBox Enterprise installation resources.

-You _may_ also want to configure a few additional hosts:
+Additionally, you _may_ also want to configure a few more hosts:

 * **api.netbox.oss.netboxlabs.com** - used to query an API for information on NetBox plugins
 * **census.netbox.oss.netboxlabs.com** - used to collect anonymized data about your NetBox version.
 For details, see [the NetBox documentation](https://netboxlabs.com/docs/netbox/en/stable/configuration/miscellaneous/#census_reporting_enabled).